Real Estate Mogul Jerry Beaver Dies

 Jerry Beaver, whose name was once synonymous with development in Santa Barbara, died at the age of 86 on Saturday.
-His real estate sign, Beaver Co., dominated building façades in town, along with that of his company Pacifica Commercial Realty, which he formed in 1969 with Dale Marquis.
+His real estate signs, Beaver Co. and Beaver-Free (a partnership with Jim Free), had dominated building façades in town, along with that of his company Pacifica Commercial Realty, which he formed in 1969 with Dale Marquis.
 In 2008, Beaver sold his commercial real estate business to his partners and instead concentrated on his real estate investment business.

 “Everyone respected him for being an honest straight-shooter,” said Mark Mattingly, managing partner of Pacifica.
 “If there was ever a conflict in this business and someone needed an ombudsman, they’d go to Jerry.
 He had a real moral compass; he was a heck of a guy.”